NOAA-EMC/NCEPLIBS-bufr/docs/user_guide.md

 observational stations at a particular time and location.
 3. Any BUFR data subset can consist of one or more BUFR data descriptors and corresponding data values.

-## NCEPLIBS-bufr Library Subroutines and Functions

-This allows many of the most commonly used library subroutines and functions to be grouped, based on which level of the hierarchy they operate at, and whether for reading/decoding BUFR data or writing/encoding BUFR data:
+This allows many of the most commonly used library subroutines and functions to be grouped based on which level of the hierarchy they operate at, and whether for reading/decoding BUFR data or writing/encoding BUFR data.
+In the following table, any routine with a _f suffix wraps a Fortran routine of the same name and should only be called from C application programs.
+Conversely, any routine with a _c suffix wraps a C function of the same name and should only be called from Fortran application programs.

 <table border>
 <tr>